howtographql/howtographql/content/frontend/angular-apollo/2-queries-loading-links.md

 Note, we will be writing all our typings in a `./src/app/types.ts` file and merely importing these types into components as needed.

 <Instruction>

-This command will create a `link-item` folder containing several new files called `link-item.component.ts` , `link-item.component.spec.ts`, `link-item.component.html`, `link-item.component.css` in the `app` directory and add the following code in `link-item.component.ts`:

 ```ts(path=".../hackernews-angular-apollo/src/app/type.ts")
 export class Link {